Javier Mariscal

-Francisco Javier Errando Mariscal (born 9 February 1950) better known as Javier Mariscal is a Spanish artist and designer whose work has spanned a wide range of mediums, ranging from painting and sculpture to interior design and landscaping.
+Francisco Javier Errando Mariscal, better known as Javier Mariscal (born 9 February 1950), is a Spanish artist and designer whose work has spanned a wide range of mediums, ranging from painting and sculpture to interior design and landscaping.
+He is best known for creating Cobi, the official mascot for the 1992 Barcelona Summer Olympics.
+Cobi was a stylized dog and became one of the most recognizable Olympic mascots.

 He was born in February 1950 in the city of Valencia, Spain, into a family of eleven brothers and sisters.
 Since 1970, he has been living and working in Barcelona.